cloudogu/ces-build-lib/README.md

   should be easy, however.

 ## Branches

-By default, the `SonarQube` legacy logic, of creating one project per branch in a Jenkins Multibranch Pipeline project.
+By default, the [sonarqube-community-branch-plugin](https://github.com/mc1arke/sonarqube-community-branch-plugin) is required and used.
+The reason for this is that since SonarQube version > 25 analysis with the legacy logic (creating one project per branch) fails on pull request because SonarQube requires the target branch (e.g. main) in the same project.

-A more convenient alternative is the paid-version-only [Branch Plugin](https://docs.sonarqube.org/display/PLUG/Branch+Plugin) or the [sonarqube-community-branch-plugin](https://github.com/mc1arke/sonarqube-community-branch-plugin), which has similar features but is difficult to install, not supported officially and does not allow for migration to the official branch plugin later on.
+A more convenient alternative is the paid-version-only [Branch Plugin](https://docs.sonarqube.org/display/PLUG/Branch+Plugin).

 You can enable either branch plugins like so: